App Submission Requirements

 Apple rejects apps that are submitted to the App Store with simulator-specific architectures (

 i386).
 Similarly, Xcode also gives an error if you try to export these apps for other types of deployment.
-Prior to exporting your app, you must strip simulator-specific architectures from the
+Prior to exporting your app you should strip simulator-specific architectures from the

 NMAKit framework binary and rebuild your app.

-A script is provided with the HERE SDK to strip the simulator architectures from the
+A script is provided with HERE SDK to strip the simulator architectures from

 NMAKit library.
 Before you build your app to upload to the store, make a copy of